Les Poppys

-Les Poppys is a French musical group of 17 children founded 1946 in Asnières, France by Jean Amoureux as Les Petits Chanteurs d'Asnières and renamed to Les Poppys in 1970.
+Les Poppys is a French musical group of 17 children founded in 1946 in Asnières, France by Jean Amoureux as Les Petits Chanteurs d'Asnières and renamed to Les Poppys in 1970.
 Francois Bernheim, former singer of the group Les Roche-Martin and artistic director for the record company Barclay, discovered the singers in 1970 and decided to create a group called Les Poppys, named after the word 'Pop Music'.

 Les Poppys originated from the Hippie movement and made songs against the Vietnam War.
 Seventeen boys from the choir were then selected and recorded their first single: 'Noel 70'.
 The success came very quickly and 600,000 copies were sold.
 This first single was then followed by other hits during the 70's: 'Isabelle, je t'aime' (500,000 copies sold).
 The most successful chanson was Non, non, rien n'a changé, for which Bruno Polius was the lead solo singer, and which sold 1,200,000 copies and was a number one hit in The Netherlands and stayed in the Dutch Top 40 for 25 weeks.

 Les Poppys became the first child stars in French music history and were quickly invited by other countries to sing in galas, concerts and TV shows.
 In The Netherlands and in Germany, they even sold more records than the Beatles.
 In 4 years, Les Poppys sold more than 5 million records and produced four albums and 20 singles from 1970 to 1977.
 Their success inspired the New Poppys and other groups such as Mercredi Libre from members of Les Petits Chanteurs D'Asnières.